Louce/portfolio-1/README.md

     -   **Why?**: It provides a simple, declarative API for creating complex, production-grade animations directly within our React components.

 -   **Generative AI**: **Genkit**
     -   **Why?**: Genkit is Google's open-source framework for building AI-powered features.
-We use it on the server-side (as a Next.js Server Action) to securely call the Gemini model for feedback analysis.
+We use it on the server-side (as a Next.js Server Action) to securely call the Gemini model for feedback analysis and image generation.

 ### Architectural Principles in Practice